deyanovich/litodex/README.md

 The radix is:
 - Created at initialization, never deleted
 - Only editable by curators
-- Automatically merged into all other stemmata when changed
+- Automatically converged into all other stemmata when changed
 - The source of truth for work identity

 ```bash